justinjoco/python-tutorial/docs/basics/vars.md

     - `complex`
 - Boolean types
     - `bool`

-Notice that there is no `char` data type.
+Notice that there is no `char` data type to represent a character-type.
 ## Assigning variables
 Code sample link: <https://replit.com/@jjoco/python-vars>